SimonPalmblad/StringFlexBox/README.md

 └───────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```
 </br></br>
-## 3. Customize the borders
+## 3. Customizing borders
 All boxes can have the characters used to create the border customized.
 You can do this by defining a custom FlexBoxBorder class.

+**3.a.)
+Removing borders**
-### 3.a.)
-Remove borders using the FlexBoxBorder.None
+It's easy to replace all borders with white space by using the FlexBoxBorder.None Class.
-It's easy to replace all borders with white space.
-The first textbox and the partent box have no borders, but they still apply padding.
+In this example, the first textbox and the partent box have no borders, but they still maintain their padding values!
+`FlexBoxBorder.None` is a static class with borders replace with whitespace.
 ```cs
 string textBorderless1 = "This is a textbox without any borders.";
 TextBox textBoxBorderless1 = new(textBorderless1, 30, 3, FlexBoxBorder.None);